fmidev/smartmet-engine-grid/doc/grid-engine.md

 <hr/>

-### <span id="chapter-2-3-2"></span>2.3.2 Startup cache
+### <span id="chapter-2-3-2"></span>2.3.2 Local file cache

-Startup cache is used for speed up the data loading when the server is started.
-The idea is that the grid-engine saves the most popular data into the fast disk (maybe M.2 disk) so this data can be loaded quickly back into the memory if the server is restarted.
-Originally the idea was to store data that was loaded from the network, but it is possible also to save data that is loaded from the mounted disk.
-This makes sense if the cache disk is much faster than the mounted disk.
+Local file cache is used in order to store some marked grid files locally before they can be taken into use.
+The actual marking of the files is done by the 'radon2smartmet' program, which stores this information into the FileInfo -records when it writes this informatin into the Content Storage.

+The idea is to cache frequently accessed files into the local filesystem, which helps to reduce network traffic.
+Notice that the following configuration lines enable local file caching in the dataServer.
+If you want that all marked files are stored locally before they are taken in to used, then you should define how long time the contentServer is allowed wait this local file caching (=> see contentServer "fileCache" definitions above).

 <pre>
   data-server :
   {
-    startup-cache :
+    fileCache :
     {
       enabled   = true
-      saveDiskData = true
-      saveNetworkData = true
-      filename = "/home/koskelam/Disk/Cache/startup-cache"
-      saveIntervalInMinutes = 5
-      maxSizeInMegaBytes = 30000
+      directory = "$(HOME)/Var/Cache"
     }
   }
 </pre>

 <hr/>

-### <span id="chapter-2-3-4"></span>2.3.4 Logs
+### <span id="chapter-2-3-3"></span>2.3.3 Logs

 The Data Server has also the processing log and the debug log.
 These logs are congfigured in the same way as the logs used by the Content Server.